introvert24312/llm-chat-explorer/README.md

 ## License

-This project is released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+This project is released under the MIT License.
 See the LICENSE file for more details.